-The ego is: the shadowy figure and second side to each male and is a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.
+The ego is the shadowy figure and second side to each us, often a manifest of thoughts and beliefs from life's experiences, that resides in the imagination of how we want to perceive ourselves.

-Mentally making an effort to control ego training in the gym, and instead-use the egos positive energy and intensity to keep you consistently motivated positively, helps to keep overconfidence at bay.
+Mentally making an effort to control ego training in the gym while using the egos positive energy and intensity to keep you consistently motivated helps to keep overconfidence at bay.

-Try to use just enough of the driving strength of your ego to push yourself in the gym is Paramount in beginners weight training, but try to leave the rest at the gym doors...
+Try to use just enough of the driving strength of the ego to push yourself in the gym is Paramount as beginners or intermediates, but try to leave the rest at the gym doors...

 Trust me, it won’t be long before others will begin to notice how you train, not only will you be noticed, but also respected for it.

 Finding your strength in the delicacy of your ego can be achieved by: learning and accepting humility!
 It is okay to be wrong.
 Keep your mind and opinions open to new and maybe even exciting ideas, of different ways to do and accomplish things...